Torch Computers: Torch Graduate

 The Torch Graduate provided a 5 MHz 8088 second processor for the BBC Micro running MS-DOS 2.11, fitted with 256 KB of RAM expandable to 640 KB, also providing dual 320 KB (formatted) floppy disk drives.
 Unlike many BBC Micro second processor solutions, it connected to the host computer using the 1 MHz bus expansion port.

 Originally developed and announced by Data Technologies, a company founded by Torch founder Martin Vlieland-Boddy, and set for launch on 14 June 1984, two principal product variants were to be offered - the G400 with only one floppy disk drive costing about £690 (or £600 plus VAT), the G800 with two drives costing about £1000 (or £869 plus VAT) and bundled with the Thorn-EMI Perfect software suite - each configured with either 128 KB or 256 KB of RAM.
 After considerable delays in bringing the product to market, the product was eventually completed and offered by Torch under licence from Data Technologies in only the dual-drive 256 KB configuration for £1000 plus VAT, bundled with the Psion Xchange software suite.

 One of the Graduate's designers went on to start a company, Soft Options, offering support and additional software for the Graduate.
 During the development of the Graduate, rumours that the product would be made available for the Acorn Electron were dismissed by Data Technologies who indicated that there were "no plans" for such a variant.

+Torch had previously announced "an MSDOS workstation" called the Torch 388, featuring the 8088 processor and 256 KB of RAM, based on a board imported from the United States.
+An estimated cost of £1,995 was quoted for the base machine, with disk drives costing extra.
+Utilising the same disk controller as the BBC Micro, it was aimed at providing only MS-DOS compatibility and was unable to read IBM disks.
+At the time, Torch had requested a quote from Data Technologies for "an 8088 board for the BBC micro", choosing not to make its own design into a BBC expansion.